About Sri Lanka

 English is commonly spoken in the urban area.
 It is not common in rural areas.

-There are 6 mobile network operators and also quite a number of internet service providers in Sri Lanka.
+There are over 0 mobile network operators and about 0 internet service providers in Sri Lanka.
 You can checkout the

 and also details about each of them.